-An MBA experience is just that, an experience.
-Unlike other graduate degrees where you might take classes and go home, in an MBA program you are expected to get involved outside of the classroom to improve your leadership ability.
-Here are just a few leadership opportunities at Georgetown McDonough:
+In an MBA program, you are expected to get involved outside of the classroom to improve your leadership ability.
+Here are just a few leadership opportunities at Georgetown McDonough.

 - Student organizations: Students have access to over 40 clubs and 350 board positions available for you to hone your leadership skills.

 Case competitions: Through industry-specific case competitions, students develop leadership skills, assess problems, and pitch solutions to industry experts within intense 24-48 hour periods.